-- about 3,067 dwellings, including 920 social housing dwellings (30 per cent of all dwellings), 613 affordable dwellings (20 per cent of all dwellings) and 1,534 market dwellings (50 per cent of all dwellings) on LAHC owned sites, plus about 127 additional market dwellings on privately owned sites; - a large park adjoining Waterloo Metro station of more than two hectares and a small park in the south of the site; - about 249,000 sqm of floor space, including about 13,000 sqm for commercial premises and 5,000 sqm for community facilities, childcare and health facilities; - three towers of about 30 storeys and most other building generally around 8 stories (with some 4 stories and others up to 13 storeys where development fronts a park or George Street); - new streets and through site links; and - a new cycleway along Wellington Street.
+- about 3,012 dwellings, including about 847 social housing dwellings (about 28.2% of dwellings and 26.5% of residential gross floor area (GFA)), about 227 affordable dwellings (about 7.5% of dwellings and 7.0% of residential GFA) and about 1,938 market dwellings (about 64.3% of dwellings and 66.5% of residential GFA) on LAHC owned sites, plus about 127 additional market dwellings on privately owned sites; - a main park adjoining Waterloo metro station of more than two hectares and a small park in the south of the site in the block bounded by Cope, John, George and McEvoy Streets; - about 255,000sqm GFA, including no less than 12,000 sqm for commercial premises and 5,000 sqm for community facilities, childcare and health facilities; - four towers of between 27 and 33 storeys (maximum RL 126.4m refer section 5.1.6) and most other buildings generally around 8 storeys (with some 4 storeys and others up to 13 storeys where development fronts a park or George or Pitt Street); - new streets and through site links; and - a new cycleway along Wellington Street.

 The existing planning framework for Waterloo Estate (South) is unable to deliver these outcomes.
-As such, amendments are required to Sydney LEP 2012 and supporting planning controls (within either Sydney DCP 2012 or separate design guidelines).
+As such, amendments are required to Sydney LEP 2012 and South Sydney LEP 1998 and supporting planning controls (within either Sydney DCP 2012 or the Waterloo Estate (South) Design Guide).